SomJagdale/myLearnings/Clear_Framework.md

 ---

 ### **4. Empathy** (Understanding Others' Feelings)
 ✅ 16.
-I notice when others are feeling down or stressed.
+I listen carefully when someone shares their feelings.
 ✅ 17.
 I try to put myself in other people’s shoes before reacting.
 ✅ 18.
-I listen carefully when someone shares their feelings.
-✅ 19.
-I can sense unspoken emotions in conversations.
-✅ 20.
 I adjust my communication based on how others feel.

 ---